How to Integrate

 Then, you make an HTTP request to the Callback API:

-Here, P is the prefix from the invoice you just generated, and U is the URI where you are expecting a callback, when the payment arrives to your wallet.
+the URI where you are expecting a callback, when the payment arrives to

 When it arrives, you will get a GET HTTP request from the WTS and it will look like this: